 Once all of your information is submitted, you may be required to appear at one of the 8 hearings conducted by the Connecticut Board of Pardons each year.
 At the hearing, the Pardon Board carefully reviews your pardon application and accompanying materials, asks you and your Connecticut Pardon attorney questions, and listens to the victims of your crime if they want to be heard.
 In some cases, the prosecuting attorney will weigh in with the Pardon Board on your application.
 The Pardons Board considers your criminal history, your rehabilitation efforts, your employment history, your family history and circumstances, charitable work, community service and any subsequent offenses.
 A top Connecticut pardon lawyer can assist you in facilitating and showcasing your counseling and rehabilitation efforts, gainful employment, and community service.
 With all of these voices sounding in on your Pardon application hearing, it may be a good idea to have a top Connecticut Pardon lawyer by your side.

-The Pardon Board’s Decision
+How Will I Hear The Pardon Board’s Decision?

 After the hearing, a decision will be rendered and you will be notified of your Connecticut Pardon application decision by mail.
 If your application is rejected, then you are permitted begin the process again by submitting a new application after approximately one year from the date of denial of your last submitted pardon application.
 If you have not retained the services of an attorney for your first application, then retaining one for your second application might be a good idea.